msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 </div>

 <div class="imagetitle">
-In below example, the first line's cost price is $0.01 per unit and the sell price $0.10 per unit.
+In the below example, the first line's cost price is $0.01 per unit and the sell price $0.10 per unit.
 </div>

 ![Add Item pricing](/docs/replenishment/images/is_additem_pricing.png)